- About Us

 - ORDER NOW

-Acne vulgaris, also known simply as acne, is one of the most common skin conditions in the United States.
-If you suffer from acne you know it’s more than just a few pimples on your face.
-Acne can affect every area of your life and make you feel alone, unattractive, even depressed.
-But now for some good news there are treatments that can help you get acne under control and let you enjoy life with clear skin and the confidence it brings.
+Acne vulgaris, also simply known as acne, is one of the most common skin conditions in the United States.
+If you suffer from acne, you know it goes beyond just a few spots on your face.
+Acne can affect every area of your life and make you feel alone, insecure, and even depressed.
+And it’s not as though breakouts go away overnight.
+A pimple’s life cycle is four to five days to form fully — and then another four to five days to heal.
+But the good news is, there are treatments that can help you get your acne under control.
+Let’s break it down for you.

-Step #2 in the formation of acne is the overproduction of oil.
-The question is why are you producing so much it?
-Basically, androgen hormones stimulate the release of sebum from the sebaceous glands attached to your pores.
-Things like puberty or emotional stress can increase androgen levels, causing you to produce more oil which leads to more clogged pores.
+The next stage in the formation of acne is the overproduction of oil.
+The question is, why are you producing so much?
+Basically, androgen hormones stimulate the release of sebum from the sebaceous glands that are attached to your pores.
+Things like puberty or emotional stress can increase androgen levels, causing you to produce more oil, which leads to more clogged pores.
 Think of it like there’s a stopper, or plug, trapping gunk inside your pore.
-As you continue to produce oil it continues to be trapped behind the plug, which builds pressure and causes irritation.
+As you continue to produce more oil than your skin needs, it gradually becomes trapped behind the plug, which builds pressure and causes irritation.

-Finally, Step #4 occurs because the bacteria continue to feed on your oil.
-As they do so, they release byproducts your body recognizes as foreign invaders, causing it to produce an immune response.
-White blood cells rush to the infected area and this causes swelling, redness and inflammation.
-The end result is a breakout of the throbbing, red, tender bumps you know as pimples (aka papules and pustules).
+Finally, stage four occurs because the bacteria continue to feed on your oil.
+As they do, they release byproducts your body recognizes as foreign invaders, causing it to produce an immune response.
+White blood cells rush to the infected area, and this is what causes that swelling, redness, and inflammation.
+The end result?
+Those throbbing, red, tender papules and pustules, aka pimples.

-The acne cycle doesn’t occur overnight.
-In fact, it’s a slow process that occurs over the course of several weeks, well beneath the surface and well before the breakout appears on your face or body.
-Proactiv goes to work early in the cycle to help prevent clogged pores and keep you from breaking out.
-This helps break the acne cycle.
-Nothing can completely cure acne, but with the daily use of Proactiv you can help treat mild-to-moderate acne and prevent future breakouts.
-For more on how Proactiv can help break the acne cycle, click here or continue reading.
+Now that you know more about the different pimples stages, you understand that the acne cycle doesn’t occur overnight.
+It’s a slow process that occurs over time, well beneath the surface and well before the breakout appears on your face or body.
+Proactiv skincare goes to work early in the cycle to help prevent clogged pores and prevent breakouts which helps break the acne cycle.
+Nothing can cure acne, but with the daily use of proactiv, you can help treat mild to moderate acne and prevent future breakouts.

 To better assist you, please select your reason for chatting.